trampgeek/jobe/README.md

     sudo apt-get install apache2 php libapache2-mod-php php-cli\
         php-mbstring octave nodejs git python3 build-essential default-jdk\
-        python3-pip fp-compiler pylint3 acl sudo sqlite3
+        python3-pip fp-compiler acl sudo sqlite3

-Octave, fp and pylint3 are required only if you need to run Octave or Pascal programs or test Python3 programs with pylint3, respectively.
+Octave and fp are required only if you need to run Octave or Pascal programs.

 If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you also need the following: